-ACCRA, Ghana -- Up to 125 people have been killed and hundreds more injured in a stampede at a football stadium in Ghana, hospital officials have said.
+ACCRA, Ghana -- Up to 125 people have been killed and hundreds injured in a stampede at a football stadium in Ghana.

-Ghana Television journalist Catherine Nartey told CNN the tragedy happened at the end of a match between premier league rivals.
+Ghana Television journalist Francisca Ashietey-Odunton told CNN that the tragedy happened at the end of a match in Accra between premier league rivals.

 Many people were injured in the crush as some 70,000 spectators tried to get out of the stadium when police fired tear gas on people who were tearing up seats, she said.

-Accra Hearts of Oak were leading 2-1 against Assante Kotoko with five minutes left in the game when Assante supporters began throwing bottles and chairs onto the field, witnesses said, according to AP.
+Accra Hearts of Oak were leading 2-1 against Assante Kotoko with five minutes left in the game when some supporters began throwing bottles and chairs onto the field, witnesses said.

 Police then fired tear gas, creating panic in the stands as spectators rushed to escape the gas, witnesses said.